How Do You Negotiate Selling Your Gold Coast Home?

 What If You Get a Lowball Offer?

 Almost every seller will get at least one.
 It feels insulting, but remember, buyers want a bargain too.
 It is not personal.
 A lowball offer can be the start of a conversation.
 Instead of getting defensive, your agent can highlight your property’s value, share recent sales as proof, and encourage a more realistic figure.
-Many lowball offers turn into fair deals when handled calmly.
+Many lowball offers can be turned into fair deals when handled calmly.

 How to Counter-Offer With Confidence

 The goal with a counter is to show you are open and reasonable.
 If a buyer comes in too low, your agent might suggest responding with a counter closer to your acceptable range, along with reasons why it is fair, for example, your home’s standout features or recent comparable sales.
-You can also tweak conditions, like shortening a finance approval window or asking for a bigger deposit to show commitment (careful not to accept over 10%).
+You can also tweak conditions, such as shortening a finance approval window or requesting a larger deposit to demonstrate commitment (careful not to exceed 10%).

-Sometimes it helps to put an expiry time on your counter; this can be known as a “sunset clause.”
-This gently pushes the buyer to decide and keeps momentum going, so you do not get stuck in back-and-forth for weeks.
+Sometimes it helps to put an expiration time on your counter; this can be referred to as a “sunset clause.”
+This gently nudges the buyer to make a decision and keeps momentum going, so you don’t get stuck in a back-and-forth for weeks.

 When There Is More Than One Buyer

-If your home attracts multiple offers, that is fantastic, but it also needs careful handling.
-You might hear terms like best and final offers.
+If your home attracts multiple offers, that’s fantastic, but it also requires careful handling.
+You may hear terms like ‘best and final offers.’
 This means all interested buyers submit their highest and best offer by a set deadline.
 It has the potential to drive up price and remove less serious buyers fast.
 A skilled agent manages this fairly, avoids disputes and keeps the strongest buyers engaged to the end.

 Negotiation Is Not Just About Price